jd479/Sea-No-Evil/README.md

 ## Technologies

 The game is created using vanilla JavaScript to handle the logic of all the gameplay and HTML5's Canvas to animate objects as they move across the screen.
-The application also implements Keymaster in order to receive feedback from the user (through keys WASD).
+The application also utilizes the KeyMaster library in order to receive feedback from the user (through keys WASD).

 _Reading commands from the user:_
 ```javascript